qbtl/website/README.md

-# Quentin Boitel Personnal Website
+# Quentin Boitel Personal Website

-This repository is the home of Quentin Boitel personnal website.
+This repository is the home of Quentin Boitel personal website.

 ## Code Quality